LesFerch/WinSetView/doc/v3/Manual.md

 When this option is checked, Libraries will be grouped by whatever you set, including (None).

+#### Disable folder thumbnails

+This option sets a registry value that tells Explorer to NOT create a thumbnail icon for *folders*.
+It has no effect on thumbnails for *files*.

 #### Set view for "This PC"

 If this option is checked, *This PC* will be set to the view selected.